Entering Parts and Products

 We will mark this as a procured item and set a default storage location for it.
 And hit save.

 Now, we will define the purchase terms.
 First, let’s add a vendor, “Wood Inc.” We can also predefine a default lead time for this vendor and other properties.
-Now, for the table legs, let’s enter the price of one piece and a minimal order quantity.
+Now, for the table legs, let’s enter the price of one piece and a minimum order quantity.

 We will add another purchase term for a discount price when a larger quantity is bought.

 The “table leg” is set up.
 Let’s set up the item for the “table top.”

 We will copy the “table leg” item and only change these attributes, which are different.

 Lastly, we will create the item for “varnish.”